BROOKLYN SAVVY

 #103 Affirmative Action

-Jennifer Jones-Austin joins her fellow Savvy Panelistas to explore intentional systemic economic deprivation and the impact of the repeal of Affirmative Action on women and people of color.
+Jennifer Jones-Austin joins her fellow Savvy panelistas to explore intentional systemic economic deprivation and the impact of the repeal of affirmative action on women and people of color.

 #104 Lurie Daniel Favors

-Cast: Toni Williams, Lurie Daniel Favor
+Cast: Toni Williams, Lurie Daniel Favors

 #105 Black Women in Entrepreneurship

-Goldman Sachs has a number of impact investment strategies targeted to Black women, through it’s One Million Black Women program.
+Goldman Sachs has a number of impact investment strategies targeted to Black women through its One Million Black Women program.
 This episode explores this initiative and the underlying discrepancies that created it.

 Cast: Jessica Taylor, Toni Williams, Lisa Bing, Dr. Maria DeLongoria, Jennifer Jones Austin